-Looked-after children (LAC) or Children in Care (CIC)
+Children in Care (CIC)

-LAC/CIC and previously LAC/CIC (PLAC/CIC) will be given the highest priority for admissions, as per the requirements of our Admissions Policy.
+Children in care (CIC) or previously in care (PLAC/PCIC) will be given the highest priority for admissions, as per the requirements of our Admissions Policy.

 Staff will ensure that pupils are not singled out or treated less favourably because they are looked after, or have previously been looked after, by the state.